actions-on-google/dialogflow-facts-about-google-nodejs/README.md

 + You can test your Action on any Google Assistant-enabled device.
 Make sure the Assistant is signed into the same account used to create the Actions project, and just say “OK Google, talk to my test app”.
 + You can also use the Actions on Google Console simulator to test most features and preview on-device behavior.

+### Automated Testing
+Unit and integration tests are located in the `functions/test/`.
+In each of the JavaScript files, change `projectId` and `pathToServiceAccount` to your GCP project id and the path to the JSON file for your service account - please follow the [following instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts) on how to create a service account.

+1. `npm install` from the `functions/` directory
+1. `npm test`

+Notes:
+1. One of the configuration variables you'll need to set in the code is `fulfillUrl`, which is the url of the fulfillment.
+Ideally, this should be a locally run cloud function.
+We recommend using `firebase serve`.
+1. To use Dialogflow API, you will need to have service account that has the "Dialogflow API client" role.
+You can set this in the GCP IAM page (see https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## References & Issues
 + Questions?
 Go to [StackOverflow](https://stackoverflow.com/questions/tagged/actions-on-google), [Assistant Developer Community on Reddit](https://www.reddit.com/r/GoogleAssistantDev/) or [Support](https://developers.google.com/actions/support/).
 + For bugs, please report an issue on Github.